saurabh1088/notes/iOS/Distribution/DependencyManagement/CocoaPods.md

 - 7. Updating CocoaPods
     - If one updates CocoaPods to newer version, it is best practice to run `pod install` once.

+## pod spec file
+A pod spec file is a specification file used by CocoaPods to describe a framework or library.
+Pod spec file is a ruby file.